 Some charities will put house-to-house collection sacks through your letterbox for your convenience.
 It should clearly state on which day of that week they will collect items in your street.
 Here are some things you need to know before you donate this way.

-Are all the house-to-house collection sacks the same?
+Are all the door-to-door collection sacks the same?

 No. There are different types of organisations collecting house-to-house: